neulab/ExplainaBoard/docs/add_new_features.md

    * `info`: the SysOutputInfo object
    * `x`: the original example data from the system output/dataset
    * `c`: the `AnalysisCase` corresponding to this example

+Note that it is possible to define features not only over the whole example, but also over individual tokens or spans.
+You can take a look at `sequence_labeling.py` or `conditional_generation.py` for examples of this.

 ## Features and Unittests

 Note that you may need to change the test cases in the module relevant to your task